 Who is your target audience/what types of clients do you like to work with?

-I work with women in their early-to-mid career in the tech industry.
+I work with women in their early-to-mid careers in the tech industry.
 That tends to define not only a certain set of financial considerations (stock compensation, high cost of living, high tax brackets), but also a certain set of cultural traits (an emphasis on food and travel, a desire to give to causes they care about) and personal traits (a casual, irreverent style) that I love to be around.

 I like to work with these women because they’re smart, and I can learn from them as they’re learning from me.
 I can learn about their careers, trends in the tech industry (which I used to work in myself), and an unpredictable hodge-podge of random facts from their interests and activities.